What is a POAM?

 Ryskview’s POAM Management

 In Ryskview, the term POAM refers to a POAM List while “Action” refers to a POAM item.
+The POAM Task Queue page displays the list of Actions the associated to the user’s assigned Systems.
+A system’s list of POAMs can be found on the POAM tab of the System View Page.

 Table of Contents